 it a magical photographic destination.
 In the company of a National Geographic photographer, capture images of monks and artisans, lively markets and sparkling temples.
 Set out on sunrise and sunset photo shoots, and enjoy rare opportunities to document prayer ceremonies and traditional dancers.
 Catch the sunrise on the stupa-studded plains of Bagan, and photograph fishermen poling past the floating gardens of Inle Lake.

 Take photos of the enchanting Bagan plain at sunrise, and then participate in an exclusive nighttime shoot at one of the temples.

-Document a candle-lighting ceremony at Yangon's glittering Shwedagon Pagoda and focus on monks at prayer in Mandalay.
+Capture a lamp-lighting ceremony at Yangon's glittering Shwedagon Pagoda, and focus on monks at prayer in Mandalay.

 Day 4 — Mandalay

 Board a riverboat and join our photographer on deck for a sunrise shoot as we sail to Mingun—home to a massive, unfinished pagoda.
 Explore the Mingun Pagoda Complex to see the 18th-century Pahtodawgyi Pagoda before returning to Mandalay in time to photograph monks at an almsgiving.
 This afternoon, visit Sagaing, where myriad pagodas gleam white and gold on rolling green hillsides.
 Take panoramic shots of this stunning landscape from the hilltop Sun Oo Ponya Shin Pagoda, and work on portraiture during a visit to a nearby convent.
 Then capture the sunset over the Irrawaddy River before returning to our hotel.
 Mandalay Hill Resort (B,L,D)

 Day 5 — Mandalay/Bagan